webplatform/docs/tutorials/canvas_notearsgame/index.md

  $(document).bind("keydown", "left", function() { ... });

 Not having to worry about the details of which keys have which codes is a big win.
-We just want to be able to say things like "when the player presse the up button, do something." jQuery Hotkeys allows that nicely.
+We just want to be able to say things like "when the player presses the up button, do something." jQuery Hotkeys allows you to do this nicely.

 ===Player movement===

-The way JavaScript handles keyboard events is completely event driven.
-That means that there is no built in query for checking whether a key is down, so we'll have to use our own.
+The way JavaScript handles keyboard events is completely event driven, which means that there is no built-in query for checking whether a key is down.
+We'll have to use our own.

 You may be asking, "Why not just use an event-driven way of handling keys?"
 Well, it's because the keyboard repeat rate varies across systems and is not bound to the timing of the game loop, so gameplay could vary greatly from system to system.
 To create a consistent experience, it is important to have the keyboard event detection tightly integrated with the game loop.